Full-Time Faculty

 - Management Division

-- Competitive Strategy Affiliated Faculty
+- Hub Faculty

 Bruce Kogut is the Sanford C. Bernstein & Co.
 Professor of Leadership and Ethics at Columbia Business School.
 He teaches courses on Governance, Governance and Ethics, and Business Strategies and Solving Social Problems.
 He has taught in executive programs in the US, Europe, and China.